danbev/learning-iot/doc/clocks.md

 * Resistor capacitator
 * Capacitator only

-One thing to not is that temperature changes can lead to changes in frequency and is something that might be an issue when deciding which clock source to be used.
+One thing to note is that temperature changes can lead to changes in frequency and is something that might be an issue when deciding which clock source to be used.

 ### CMOS Clocks
-Are basically crystal oscilators that do not include any method of temperature compensation
+Are basically crystal oscilators that do not include any method of temperature compensation.

 ### Quartz Crystals
 When a voltage source is applied to a small thin piece of quartz crystal, it